Edinburgh Bonfire Night & History Of Guy Fawkes

 Bonfire Night History – Religion in the UK

-Bishops were made to pledge allegiance to Protestantism and citizens were made to attend Sunday service or they were fined.
+Bishops were made to pledge allegiance to Protestantism, and citizens were fined or made to attend Sunday services.

-Pope Pius V didn’t take too kindly to this and excommunicated Elizabeth I.
+Pope Pius V didn’t take this too kindly and excommunicated Elizabeth I.

-The lower classes couldn’t afford to pay fines and didn’t understand the Cathloic readings in Latin so many ignored the Pope’s wishes and converted without issue.
+The lower classes couldn’t afford to pay fines and didn’t understand the Catholic readings in Latin so many ignored the Pope’s wishes and converted without issue.

 However, the upper class found Queen Elizabeth’s demand more challenging as their right to choose a religion was being taken away from them and they believed in Catholicism regardless of what royalty was trying to enforce.
 They became the “recusants”, the refusers.